Dr Luke Siorvanes

 We can meet with FaceTime (or similar), and by telephone.

 In W1, it is located near Oxford Circus station.

 Psychotherapy work of 20 years with a wide range of referrals and complex problems, in the NHS, out-patients largely at St Thomas' Hospital, SE1, and in private practice.

 I bring into play psychoanalytic/ psychodynamic and Jungian orientations.

 Member of The Guild of Psychotherapists, London, which is a UK pioneer of pluralist psychoanalytic training.

-Member of The Guild's Council.
+Member of The Guild's Ethics Committee.

 PhD, University College London.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.